About

 2024

-- April: poster presentation at Social Affective Neuroscience Society (SANS) in Toronto
+- April: poster presentation @ Social Affective Neuroscience Society (SANS) (Toronto, Canada)

 Title: Subtyping Environmental and Neurobiological Risk and Resilience Factors of Maternal Mental Health During the Perinatal Period